frankiejawaid/burger/README.md

 LINK:https://stark-island-22587.herokuapp.com/index

----->enter your burger and press submit
+1)enter your burger and press submit
---------->if you are satisfied with your order, then click devour it
-------------->don't like what you got?--click spit it out
------------------>input different type of burger and continue
+2)if you are satisfied with your order, then click devour it 3)don't like what you got? then click spit it out 4)input different type of burger and continue